 What does it feel like to be full?
 When you're eating, notice how your body feels and when your stomach feels comfortably full.
 Sometimes, people eat too much because they don't notice when they need to stop eating.
 Eating too much can make you feel uncomfortable and, over a period of time, can lead to unhealthy weight gain.

 What's screen time?
-It's the amount of time you spend watching TV or DVDs, playing video games (console systems or handheld games), and using the computer.
+It's the amount of time you spend watching TV or DVDs, playing video games (console systems or handheld games), and using a smart phone, tablet, or computer.
 The more time you spend on these sitting-down activities, the less time available for active stuff, like basketball, bike riding, and swimming.
-Try to spend no more than 2 hours a day on screen time, not counting computer use related to school.
+Try to spend no more than 2 hours a day on screen time, not counting computer use related to school and educational activities.

 One job you have as a kid — and it's a fun one — is that you get to figure out which activities you like best.
 Not everyone loves baseball or soccer.
 Maybe your passion is karate, or kickball, or dancing.
 Ask your parents to help you do your favorite activities regularly.
 Find ways to be active every day.
 You might even write down a list of fun stuff to do, so you can refer to it when your mom or dad says it's time to stop watching TV or playing computer games!